Edéa

 Edéa is a city and commune in the Littoral Region of Cameroon.
 Situated on the Sanaga River, it lies on the Douala-Yaoundé-Ngaoundéré railway line.
 Its population was estimated at 122,300 in 2001.

 History

-From 20 to 26 October 1914, the First Battle of Edea took place in and nearby Edéa, and ended in an allied victory.
-The Second Battle of Edea also ended in an allied victory.
+During World War I, the First Battle of Edea took place from 20 to 26 October 1914 in and around Edéa, and ended in an Allied victory.
+The Second Battle of Edea, in 1915, also ended in an Allied victory.

 Economy

 Edéa is powered by the Edea Hydroelectric Power Station.

 Agriculture

 A primarily agricultural economy, Edéa's main product is palm oil.
 In 2015, Yaouba Abdoulaye funded the local government FCFA$612,000,000 to build processing plants.
 Palm oil company Socapalm has operated a 3,712 ha palm oil planation in Edéa since 1969, on a lease which was supposed to end in 2000.
-On 25 March 2025, members of the Association of Women Residents of Socapalm-Édéa (AFRISE; abbreviated from French name)—a local organization against Socapalm—protested to stop the company from replanting, and were subsiquently tear gassed by local police.
+On 25 March 2025, members of the Association of Women Residents of Socapalm-Édéa (AFRISE; abbreviated from French name)—a local organization against Socapalm—protested to stop the company from replanting and were tear-gassed by local police.

 Edéa is also situated near Douala Edéa National Park.